sou-predictable/Crypto-Census/README.md

 ## Planned Features

-Before a 1.0 release, here is a roadmap of planned changes/improvements:
+Here is a roadmap of planned changes/improvements:

 * More Verbose Documentation
 * Statically-Linked Binary